dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 }
 ```

-`dotnet-trace` implements the conversion to the [speedscope](https://www.speedscope.app/) and [chromium](https://perfetto.dev/) formats by essencially [delegating that responsibility to the `perfview` project](https://github.com/microsoft/perfview/blob/f3ec1b38a6d7535e4f878510e5041f9da7d0fdb6/src/TraceEvent/Stacks/ChromiumStackSourceWriter.cs#L12).
+`dotnet-trace` implements the conversion to the [speedscope](https://www.speedscope.app/) and [chromium](https://perfetto.dev/) formats by essentially [delegating that responsibility to the `perfview` project](https://github.com/microsoft/perfview/blob/f3ec1b38a6d7535e4f878510e5041f9da7d0fdb6/src/TraceEvent/Stacks/ChromiumStackSourceWriter.cs#L12).
 We will replace the contents of this method and implement this conversion ourselves.

 This will be done in classic [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) fashion: **Extract**, **Transform** and **Load**.